 Prescription - CVS Health

-To receive the most benefit from your prescription benefit, it's a good idea to create an account with CVS.
-Go to Caremark.com online or upload the CVS/Caremark mobile app.
-By creating an account you will be able to order fast refills, check benefit coverage, check drug cost, view prescription history and more.
+To receive the most value from your prescription benefit, it's a good idea to create an account with CVS.
+You can do this at Caremark.com online or by uploading the CVS/Caremark mobile app.
+With a CVS/Caremark account you will be able to order fast refills, check benefit coverage, compare costs, view prescription history and more.
 If you have questions for the pharmacist, call directly at 1-888-202-1654.

 Participants will receive a new member packet by mail from CVS upon enrollment in a covered health plan.
 This packet will include a coverage description booklet, mail service claim forms and a separate participant identification card for use at retail pharmacies.
-The forms needed to use the mail service pharmacy or to submit claims for retail prescriptions are also available in the HR Forms Library.
+The forms needed to use the mail service pharmacy or to submit claims for retail prescriptions are also available at the bottom of this page.

 CVS Health Customer Service: 1-888-202-1654 or http://www.caremark.com

 - CVS Health Prescription Plan Booklet (PDF)

 - CVS Prescription Reimbursement form (PDF)